GuilhermeFortuna/Q/src/visualizer/README.md

 ## Examples

-See the main project's `test.py` for a complete example integrating the visualizer with backtest results from the backtester package.
+See example usage in `scripts/backtest/dol_test.py` or `scripts/backtest/ccm_test.py` for complete examples integrating the visualizer with backtest results from the backtester package.

 ## License